natural-harmonia-gropius/recent-menu/README.md

-enabled = yes                           # whether to record current playing file, can be used with auto-profile path = "~~/recent.json"                 # where the history is stored length = 10                             # number of items width = 88                              # number of characters for the item ignore_same_series = yes                # similar file names only record the most recent one reduce_io = no                          # reduce the number of JSON reads and writes. but menu may show unexpected results.
+enabled = yes                           # whether to record current playing file, can be used with auto-profile path = "~~/recent.json"                 # where the history is stored length = 10                             # number of items ignore_same_series = yes                # similar file names only record the most recent one reduce_io = no                          # reduce the number of JSON reads and writes. but menu may show unexpected results.
 ```